 Under the Credit Agreement, we are required to maintain a maximum consolidated leverage ratio, a minimum interest expense coverage ratio and, through January 31, 2025, minimum liquidity.
 In response to adverse market demand conditions, the Company has taken actions to reduce expenses and maintain compliance with its financial covenants, including entering into amendments to the Credit Agreement in February 2023, June 2023 and October 2023 to provide additional financial flexibility with respect to the financial covenants in the Credit Agreement.
 These amendments resulted in, among other things, an increase in the maximum leverage ratio, a decrease in the minimum interest ratio and also introduced the minimum liquidity covenant that applies through January 31, 2025.
-See Note 9, Long-Term Debt, to our interim unaudited condensed consolidated financial statements for additional information regarding tisks related to our compliance with covenants in the Credit Agreement.
+See Note 9, Long-Term Debt, to our interim unaudited condensed consolidated financial statements for additional information regarding these covenant requirements.
 We were in compliance with these covenants as of October 29, 2023.
 For additional information regarding risks related to our compliance with covenants in the Credit Agreement, see Part II, Item 1A - Risk Factors.